ionic-team/ionic-portals/website/docs/what-is-a-portal.md

 ## What Is Ionic Portals Not?

-While Ionic Portals may seem like a silver bullet to completely replace the existing system webview, that isn't the case.
+While Ionic Portals may seem like a silver bullet to completely replace the existing system WebView, that isn't the case.

-#### Ionic Portals Is Not Drop-in Replacement for the System Webview
+#### Ionic Portals Is Not Drop-in Replacement for the System WebView

-While we do use the system webview in Ionic Portals, it is not a drop-in replacement.
-Think of it as a webview with a more robust API for communication between native and web layers.
-Ionic Portals provides access to the webview itself, but handles all of the heavy lifting for you.
+While we do use the system WebView in Ionic Portals, it is not a drop-in replacement.
+Think of it as a WebView with a more robust API for communication between native and web layers.
+Ionic Portals provides access to the WebView itself, but handles all of the heavy lifting for you.

 #### Ionic Portals Is Not a Different Browser Engine